freeCodeCamp/mail-for-good/README.md

 ### Troubleshooting

 We're keen to tackle any issues people encounter.
-If you experience any problems, please create an issue and we'll get back to you.
+If you experience any problems, please create an issue in Github, and we'll get back to you.

 ### How to contribute

 Found a bug?
 Please let us know by [creating an issue](https://github.com/freeCodeCamp/Mail-for-Good/issues/new).

+### How to report an issue

+Here is a link to how you can [report a bug](https://github.com/freeCodeCamp/freeCodeCamp/issues/new?template=bug-report--software-issue-in-learning-platform.md).

 We warmly welcome contributions from anyone.
 Check out our [how to contribute](https://github.com/FreeCodeCamp/nonprofit-email-service/blob/master/CONTRIBUTING.md) section to find out how you can do so.